NatashavdBerg/TPISS/README.md

     -	Ablation on LSTM: Run LSTM_next_final_ablation.ipynb
     -	Ablation on next event net: Run LSTM_next_final_ablation.ipynb and set next_event_net to False in the model
     -	Ablation on embedding net: Run LSTM_next_final_ablation.ipynb and set embedding to False in the model

+Sources that have been utilized are the PyTorch tutorials and SHAP tutorials.